 Staking a claim as Ohio's oldest continually operated business, this joint's got some serious history.
-Located between Cincinnati and the old National Road, the hotel and restaurant welcomed everyone from railroad workers to 12 presidents, writers like Mark Twain and Chuck Dickens, and everyone in between.
+Located between Cincinnati and the old National Rd, the hotel and restaurant welcomed everyone from railroad workers to 12 presidents, writers like Mark Twain and Chuck Dickens, and everyone in between.
 More importantly, the food's good.
-And yes, they serve lamb in the ancient, historic joint.
+And yes, lamb is served in the ancient, historic joint.

 Oklahoma City (Est. 1910)

-OKC remains an active hub in the state's huge cattle industry, and Cattlemen's is the steakhouse beef-crazy Oklahomans have embraced since they operated as a bootlegging and gambling shop that also happened to serve food.
-Whether you're dining in Cattlemen's older cafe section or the "newer" steakhouse side (decked out in wood paneling and large Western murals of cattle and cowboys), you're getting one of the best steaks in the state at a place where the rib eye is king.
-They're even open for breakfast, just like they were in the '30s.
+OKC remains an active hub in the state's huge cattle industry, and Cattlemen's is the steakhouse beef-crazy Oklahomans have embraced since it operated as a bootlegging and gambling shop that also happened to serve food.
+Whether you're dining in Cattlemen's older cafe section or the "newer" steakhouse side (decked out in wood paneling and large Western murals of cattle and cowboys), you're getting one of the best steaks in the state at a place where the rib-eye is king.
+It's even open for breakfast, just like it was in the '30s.
 And of course you can order a steak for breakfast -- you'd be wrong not to.

 You wouldn't know it looking at the gorgeously preserved vaulted ceilings of Portland's oldest restaurant, but Huber's has been through a lot since opening in 1879.
 Best known for its traditional turkey dinners and tableside Spanish coffee shows, the place survived Prohibition and Portland's seedy days as a hub of human trafficking on the shoreline.
 It even made it through a gigantic flood, and stayed open the whole time, serving hungry and stranded workers who rowed up to its windows via boat.
 To this day, the turkey is the best in the city, though you'd be forgiven for getting a steak to go with that flaming coffee.
 No boat required.